aws-observability/observability-best-practices/docs/en/guides/databases.md

 ####  Enhanced Monitoring

-Enhanced Monitoring is a feature of RDS and Aurora that enables you to get metrics in real time for the operating system (OS) that your DB instance runs on.
-When you want to see how different processes or threads use the CPU on your database instance, Enhanced Monitoring metrics are useful.
-By default, RDS delivers the metrics from Enhanced Monitoring into your Amazon CloudWatch Logs account.
-You can create metrics filters in CloudWatch from CloudWatch Logs and display the graphs on the CloudWatch dashboard.
+Enhanced Monitoring enables you to get finer grain metrics in real time for the operating system (OS) that your DB instance runs on.

+RDS delivers the metrics from Enhanced Monitoring into your Amazon CloudWatch Logs account.
+By default, these metrics are stored for 30 days and stored in RDSOSMetrics Log group in Amazon CloudWatch.
+You have to option to choose granularity in between 1s to 60s.
+You can create custom metrics filters in CloudWatch from CloudWatch Logs and display the graphs on the CloudWatch dashboard.

+Enhanced monitoring also include the OS level process list.

-Enhanced Monitoring is available for the following database engines:
+ Enhanced Monitoring is available currently for the following database engines:
 *MariaDB
 *Microsoft SQL Server
 *MySQL